 When to place a comma before “so”

 Placing a comma before “so” depends on what function “so” takes on in the sentence or context.
-When it is functioning as a coordinating conjunction to connect two independent clauses, it should be preceded by a comma.
+When it functions as a coordinating conjunction to connect two independent clauses, it should be preceded by a comma.
 However, if the word “so” functions as an adverb or subordinating conjunction, meaning “in order that” or “to such an extent,” and introduces a dependent clause, a comma should not be placed.

 Comma